 1. Application Form

-• Application to Construct or Demolish
+First Party Signs: Application for a Permit to Construct or Demolish

-• Third Party Sign Permit Application
+• Third Party Signs: Third Party Sign Permit Application

 2. Technical Drawings